global-ls/global-ls.github.io/_posts/2019-01-30-upcoming-publication.md

 #categories: News
 ---

-*Narrative Reliability, Racial Conflicts and Ideology in the Modern Novel*, edited by **Marta Puxan Oliva** will be published in the coming months by Routledge.
+*Narrative Reliability, Racial Conflicts and Ideology in the Modern Novel*, authored by **Marta Puxan-Oliva** will be published in the coming months by Routledge.

 [![Narrative Reliability, Racial Conflicts and Ideology in the Modern Novel][1]{: style="max-width:150px"}{: .align-center}][2]{:target="_blank"}